Modified representations for the close evaluation problem: Conclusion

 \section{Conclusion}

-In this paper we have established new identities for Laplace and Helmholtz layer potentials, and used them to address the close evaluation problem in several boundary value problems.
-Similar to Gauss' law, these identities take advantage of solutions of the partial differential equation at stake.
-These identities can also be used to modify the boundary integral equation to avoid weakly singular integrals.
-Several examples in two and three dimensions have been presented and demonstrated the efficiency of the modified representation.
-Given a quadrature rule, the modified representation of the solution provides a better approximation by several orders of magnitude.
-This assumes that the density, solution of the boundary integral equation, is well-resolved.
-The modified boundary integral equation has no singular behaviors anymore, and allows us to use standard quadrature rules that do not treat singularities. \\ One can use these identities to modify any other wave problems, including sound-hard, penetrable obstacles.
+In this paper we have provided modified representations for Laplace and Helmholtz layer potentials to address the close evaluation problem in several boundary value problems.
+Similar to Gauss' law, we take advantage of one auxiliary function, solution of the partial differential equation at stake.
+Similar technique has been used in the context of BRIEF and density interpolation.
+Our approach provides guidelines on how to develop them {independently of the density}, and valuable insights into the layer potentials inherent nearly singular behavior.
+Several examples in two and three dimensions have been presented and demonstrated the efficiency of the modified representations.
+Given a quadrature rule, the modified representation of the solution provides a better approximation by several orders of magnitude even with limited computational resources.
+This assumes that the density, solution of the boundary integral equation, is sufficiently well-resolved.
+The modified boundary integral equation has no singular behaviors anymore, and allows us to use standard quadrature rules that do not treat singularities. \\ We have provided general modified representations, one can use them with any solution of their choice as long as they follow the provided guidelines to address the close evaluation.
+One can use this technique to modify any other wave problems, including sound-hard, penetrable obstacles.
 Future work includes applying those techniques to plasmonic scattering problems \cite{Helsing,ammari}, deriving an asymptotic analysis to quantify the limit behavior of the error as the evaluation point approaches the boundary, as well as extensions to other partial differential equations such as Stokes problems and others.